PeimonBot/WebCraft/readme.md

 ## Using it in your project

 We've got a vcpkg port for it.
 Run `vcpkg install webcraft` or add it in your vcpkg.json.
+An example of its usage is here to build a simple HTTP server: https://github.com/adityarao2005/http-server-webcraft